-Enrolling and managing computers using Centrify Clients for Linux
+Enrolling and managing computers using the Centrify Client for Linux

 The Centrify Client for Linux is a software package you can install on Linux computers to support agent-based authentication services for all Privileged Access Service users and service-to-service password management for secure communication between accounts stored in the Privileged Access Service.

 By installing the Centrify Client for Linux, computer accounts can be used to run services and to check out account passwords that are stored in the Privileged Access Service.
 This capability enables you to store and rotate managed passwords for service-to-service authentication without user intervention and eliminates the need for shared administrative passwords to run services.

 Additionally, on registered computers with the agent-based authentication enabled, visible roles become Unix groups.
 Each role has a unique name and GID associated with it.
 Therefore, commands like

 <rolename> executed on registered computers, will return a valid result.
 If a cloud user is a member of a visible role (